The DEXA Scan: Body Fat, Muscle, and Bone Density Testing

 Prices are subject to change—please check the booking portal for the most current rates.
 Credits never expire and can be shared with friends or family.

-Insurance rarely covers body-composition scans because they’re considered wellness services, but most FSA/HSA cards are accepted.
+Insurance rarely covers body composition testing because these scans are considered wellness services, but most FSA/HSA cards are accepted.

 Booking in Two Clicks